ministryofjustice/hmpps-github-actions/docs/security-migration.md

 Currently the only common component that's required for all action is the **Security Alerts Slack Channel ID**.

-This needs to be added as the repository variables with the name: **`SECURITY_ALERTS_SLACK_CHANNEL_ID`** with the appropriate Channel ID.
+This needs to be added to the Actions variables of the project's Github repository, with the name **`SECURITY_ALERTS_SLACK_CHANNEL_ID`**, and the appropriate Slack channel ID as the value.

 Then, the **[HMPPS SRE App](https://moj.enterprise.slack.com/archives/D07FR26BRBL)** needs to be added to the selected Slack channel.

 If the Slack Channel ID variable is empty, no slack messages will be sent within any of these workflows below.
-Only failed workflow emails will be sent (Veracode scans codescanning uploads will continue).
+Only failed workflow emails will be sent (Veracode scans and code scanning uploads will continue).

 ### ***security_trivy***